mihaivirlan/ansible/README.md

 - ansible-playbook multi-list.yml
 - ansible-playbook multi-dictionary.yml

+#### Using Ansible Vault / Creating an Encrypted file
+- Some modules require sensitive data to be processed
+- This may include webkeys, passwords, and more...
+- To process sensitive data in a secure way, `Ansible Vault` can be used
+- `Ansible Vault` is used to encrypt and decrypt files
+- To manage this process, the `ansible-vault` command is used

+- To create an encrypted file, use `ansible-vault create playbook.yml`
+- `ansible-vault create playbook.yml` - will prompt for a new vault password, and opens the file in `vi`for further editing
+- To view a vault encrypted file, use `ansible-vault view playbook.yml`
+- To edit, use `ansible-vault edit playbook.yml`
+- Use `ansible-vault encrypt playbook.yml` to encrypt an existing file,<br/>
+  ans use `ansible-vault decrypt playbook.yml` to decrypt it

+- To change a password on an existing file, use `ansible-vault rekey`

+#### Using Playbooks with Vault
+- To run playbook that accesses `Vault` encrypted files,<br/> you need to use the `--vault-id @prompt` option to be prompted for a password

+- Alternatively, you can store the password as a single-line string in a password file,<br/>
+  and access that using the `--vault-password-file=vault-file` option

+#### Managing Vault files
+- When setting up projects with `Vault` encrypted files,<br/>
+  it makes sense to use separate files to store encrypted and non-encrypted variables

+- To store host or host-group related variable files, you can use the following structure:<br/>
+`-group_vars`<br/>
+  `--dbservers`<br/>
+    `- vars`<br/>
+    `- vault`

+- cd vault
+- pwd (should be as: `/root/ansible/variables_and_facts/vault`)
+- tree
+- ansible-vault create secret.yml<br/>
+  and after run the above command, need to set the password, after that, should be oppened a new file in `vi` editor,<br/>
+  in which need to set the username, like follow:<br/>
+  `username: lisa`<br/>
+  `pwhash: password`

+- ls -l
+- cat secret.yml
+- ansible-playbook --ask-vault-pass create-user.yml

 # Ansible tasks-control
 ### Contents
 - `ansible-root` and `ansible-client`: two up vm's/machines, mandatory for this demo!